-This book The King of Carnaby Street – The Life of John Stephen, is so well researched and we’ll get into it in the interview with Jeremy that John didn’t do many interviews, he shied away from the media and with John sadly not being around no more, the book owes a huge debt to the stories and memories recounted by Johns Life long partner Bill Franks.
+This book The King of Carnaby Street – The Life of John Stephen, is meticulously researched.
+John didn’t do many interviews.
+He shied away from the media and with John sadly not being around no more, the book owes a huge debt to the stories and memories recounted by Johns Life long partner Bill Franks.

 Not only but also

-Since the book was published Bill is also no longer around, so its very much a story thats cryopreserved, and I’ll admit I read it twice, start to finish and back again which is something I’ve never done before.
+Since the book was published Bill is also no longer alive.
+This is a story thats cryopreserved, and I’ll admit I read it twice, start to finish and back again which is something I’ve never done before.